Basic guide on deploying CheckMK and nginx SSL / HTTPs reverse proxy with docker

 checkmk_monitoring: {}

 Save the configuration and start the container with docker compose.
-In the logs you can find the login credentials.
-I highlighted them in red.
+In the logs you can find the login credentials, which I highlighted in red.

 checkmk :: checkmk » docker compose up